JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 In order to optimize the costs for Solution 2, assuming the data stored is not sensible or that the cloud service provides additional layers of security one could disable server wise encryption, leading to smaller file sizes and better performances.
 This might also apply to Solution 1 in case we have limited amount of computing power or storage memory.

 As this type of deployment is probably long term the usage of Reserved instances which many cloud providers offer can reduce costs considerably.

+## Conclusion

+In conclusion, in this project we explored the possible implementation of a cloud-based file storage system using Nextcloud, which offers a robust set of features that align well with the project requirements.
+Leveraging Nextcloud's user-friendly interface, scalable architecture, and Docker container deployment significantly simplifies the development and deployment process.

+The chosen features of Nextcloud, such as user authentication, role-based access control, private storage allocation, and admin management capabilities, provide a solid foundation for building a secure and user-centric file storage platform.
+The incorporation of security measures, including server-side file encryption and multi-factor authentication, ensures the protection of sensitive user data.

+Nextcloud's flexibility in supporting various database backends and storage solutions enables adaptation to diverse deployment scenarios.
+The choice of on-premise deployment with a shared cluster or a cloud provider solution with autoscaling capabilities offers different possible production solution to different organizations and requirements.

+This report discusses solutions for monitor and test based analysis of the deployed system, allowing to better understand the behaviour and resources requirements of the platform.

+In the realm of scalability, this report presents two possible solutions, exploring advantages and costs.
+The on-premise cluster deployment offers control and potentially lower operational costs, while the cloud provider deployment leverages scalability features, enhancing flexibility but with potential usage-based cost implications.

+This project underscores the importance of intelligent decision-making in balancing features, security, scalability, and cost-effectiveness to achieve a comprehensive and efficient solution.